stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 * The `acquire` method will generate a Vulkan error since we are not providing any synchronisation parameters.

-* We briefly block execution at the end of the 'loop' so we have a chance of seeing the results (if there are any).
+* Execution is briefly blocked at the end of the 'loop' so we have a chance of seeing the results (if there are any).

-* Obviously this is temporary code just sufficient to test this first demo - we will be implementing a proper render loop in future chapters.
+* Obviously this is temporary code just sufficient to test this first demo, a proper render loop will be addressed in a future chapter.

-* In particular the window will be non-functional, i.e. cannot be moved or closed.
+* The GLFW window will be non-functional since the input event queue is not being polled, i.e. cannot be moved or closed.

 ### Conclusion

-If all goes well when we run the demo we should see the following:
+If all goes well we should see the following when running the final demo:

 ![Triangle](triangle.png)